-Find out how much vacation travel will cost so that you can budget for it.
-You need not be a math genius to know what your next vacation or a honeymoon trip will set you back.
-Simply fill in the blanks to the best of your knowledge and add up the columns on the first worksheet below to project expenses.
+Find out how much your vacation travel is likely to cost by using a worksheet; then you can budget for it.
+You need not be a math genius to know what your trip will set you back.
+Simply fill in the blanks to the best of your knowledge.
+If you don't know an exact amount, estimate (it's a good idea to guess on the high side).
+Then add up the columns on Worksheet #1 to project expenses.
 Leave a blank if you do not require a certain item.
-If you don't know an exact amount, estimate (it's a good idea to guess on the high side).

 Worksheet #1: EXPENSES

 Now calculate what you can afford to spend using the small worksheet below.
 If you are willing to incur some credit card debt, add the amount under Miscellaneous.

 Also, if the trip is your honeymoon and you are getting gifts through a honeymoon registry, add in the amount you anticipate receiving from friends and family.

 In this instance, make your estimate on the lower side, and keep in mind that most registries take a percentage of gift amounts.